FermionicChaos/geodesy/doc/Design.md

 - A node graph editor producing `scripted_behavior` DSLs or Lua scripts.
 - Custom serialization for debugging, replay, and AI training.

+### phys (Physics Submodule)

+The `phys` module defines the physical representation of objects in the engine and governs their interaction with space, forces, and collisions.
+Its structure is built upon a recursive node hierarchy to match that of the `gfx` module, ensuring a unified spatial system for both rendering and physics.

+### `phys::node`

+- Defines spatial hierarchy for physics objects.
+- Contains:
+  - `Position`: math::vec3
+  - `Orientation`: math::quat
+  - `Scale`: math::vec3
+  - `Parent` and `Children` pointers
+  - Cached `WorldTransform`
+- Used for recursive transform updates, physics hierarchy processing, and attachment logic.

+### `phys::mesh`

+- A CPU-side physics mesh representation used for collision detection and structural analysis.
+- Contains an internal `vertex` struct that defines the **Geodesy Engine's standard vertex format**, including:
+  - Position (math::vec3)
+  - Normal (math::vec3)
+  - Tangent (math::vec3)
+  - Bitangent (math::vec3)
+  - Texture Coordinates (math::vec2)
+  - Bone Weights (float[4])
+  - Bone Indices (int[4])
+- Mesh data includes triangle indices and vertex lists, used for both rendering and physics.
+- Bone data enables skeletal deformation support and is defined per vertex.
+- This format is shared between `phys::mesh` and `gfx::mesh` to ensure seamless translation between CPU simulation and GPU rendering.

+### Design Intent

+- `gfx::mesh` and `gfx::node` are derived from `phys::mesh` and `phys::node`, respectively.
+- This allows render-facing objects to inherit all physical positioning and hierarchy logic.
+- `object` will store its instance transform tree using `gfx::node` instances, which carry physics structure through `phys::node`.

+The `phys` module provides the foundational spatial logic for all simulation and rendering integration.
+Future expansion will incorporate rigid body dynamics, constraint solvers, and scene collision structures.

+---

 ### HID

 The `hid` module (Human Interface Devices) will manage all platform-specific input code, abstracting access to: